 The night market runs from mid-May to mid-October each year.
 It’s open from 7pm to 12am on Friday and Saturday, and from 7pm to 11pm on Sunday and holidays.
-The cost of admission is $2.75, but children 10 & under and Seniors 60 & up are free.
+The cost of admission is $4.25, but children 10 & under and Seniors 60 & up are free.
 You’ll want to make every effort to arrive by 6:30 to get in the line that rapidly grows to epic lengths.
-By 7:30pm on my nights, the line will be at least 45 minutes to an hour long.
+By 7:30pm on most summer nights, the line will be at least 45 minutes to an hour long.
 This is when it’s a better idea to buy the zoom pass.

 It’s a small price to pay.
 The market features at least a hundred vendors selling all kinds of food, drinks, desserts and trinkets.
 There are midway games, entertainment all night long and plenty of people watching.

 The best way to get to the Richmond Night Market is to take the Skytrain.
 Driving is futile and will probably cause you more stress than it’s worth.
 Not only is traffic really congested getting there, the parking lot is a fiasco.

 If you’re already in the city, take the Canada Line in the direction of Richmond.
 The stop you get off at is NOT Richmond.
 We’ve made that mistake before.
 Get off at the Bridgeport Station.
 You’ll see the River Rock Casino just beyond the station.
 Head to the right when you exit the station and follow the stream of people.
 If you’re unsure where to go, look beyond the casino in the distance and you’ll see the giant rubber ducky.

 - Get there early to avoid the lines.

 - Stay late to get closeout deals on food when the vendors start shutting down for the night.